TurningTechnologies Clicker Resources

 The ResponseCard clicker is the device students will use to participate in TurningTechnologies interactive sessions.
 These small, lightweight devices, roughly the size of a credit card, are accurate up to a range of 400 feet.

 The ResponseCard clicker contains 12 keys (10 for alphanumeric choices students will use to select and submit their answers, a Help button, and a button to check or change the current RF channel).
 The students receive confirmation of their answer submission via a green LED light (3 second duration) on the face of the ResponseCard.
 The LCD screen indicates the students' answers.
 After submitting an answer, the device will go into a sleep mode in order to preserve power.
 However, the device is active and ready to be used at any time to respond to an active poll question.

 Other information displayed on the LCD screen includes confirmation of connectivity during a session, overall battery life, and the current RF channel.
 All devices are currently programmed to channel 41.
-Click here for instructions on how to change the channel on the ResponseCard clicker.
 Each ResponseCard clicker is powered by a pair of coin cell CR2032 (3.0 volt) lithium batteries.

 This "plug and play" USB receiver requires no drivers and is easily transported from and used with a variety of computers regardless of operating system or which TurningTechnologies software is being utilized.

 Textbook Services is responsible for checking out clicker hardware to students.
 Faculty wanting to use clickers in their courses must notify Textbook Services by sending a request to Jim Davis (firstname.lastname@example.org).
 This message should include the faculty member's name, e-ID, and contact information as well as the course name and number, section number, and the number of clickers needed.
 Failure to notify Textbook Services of the number of clickers required for the course may result in some students not receiving clickers.